 A non-refundable tuition deposit is required at the time of registration for each student enrolling in any BASEC program.
-Tuition deposits are non-refundable after July 1st of the year paid, and will be applied to the final tuition payment.
+Tuition deposits are non-refundable after August 2 of the year paid, and will be applied to the final tuition payment.
 Should a family withdraw from the program during the year, the tuition deposit is forfeited.
 (For detailed information about the cost of BASEC programs, please see Chapter 7: Tuition and Fees.)

-The tuition rates for BASEC School Vacation Programs are listed in all promotional and registration materials and vary depending on the duration and focus of the program.
+The tuition rates for BASEC School Vacation Programs are listed on our 'Rates and Dates' web pages for both Belmont and Maynard camps, as well as on registration materials.
+Tuition rates vary depending on the duration and focus of the program.
 Families are responsible for the full tuition for February and April Vacation Programs at the time of registration.
 Summer vacation program registration requires a tuition deposit, with the balance of the tuition invoiced prior to the start of camp.
 All BASEC Vacation Program tuition is non-refundable.
 We commit to our people and our space far in advance of each Vacation Program and cannot provide reasonable tuition rates with a schedule change policy that permits refunds.